MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/Static Programs/DIVs Abstracting/ReadMe.txt

 Abstraction: Create entire shape based on beginning point
+- All buttons based on STOP Button
+- Start in Top Left | Top Right

 Thus, if point moves, shape is drawn
 - Called passing a parameter